 The market price of shares of our common stock, similar to the market price of shares of common stock of other biopharmaceutical companies, is subject to wide fluctuations.
-From January 1, 2016 to March 31, 2016 the daily closing price of our common stock on the NASDAQ Global Market ranged from a high of \$10.04 to a low of \$5.56 and will continue to be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:
+From January 1, 2016 to June 30, 2016 the daily closing price of our common stock on the NASDAQ Global Market ranged from a high of \$10.04 to a low of \$5.56 and will continue to be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:

-- plans for, progress of, or results from pre-clinical studies and clinical trials of beloranib and/or other product candidates; - the ability to remove the full clinical hold on the beloranib IND; - the failure of the FDA or the EMA to approve beloranib; - announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of other weight loss therapies or therapies for hyperphagia in people with PWS; - regulatory or legal developments in the United States and other countries; - failure of beloranib, if approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - variations in our quarterly operating results; - changes in our financial guidance or securities analysts' estimates of our financial performance; - changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - additions or departures of key personnel; - · discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.
+- plans for, progress of, or results from pre-clinical studies and clinical trials of ZGN-1061 and/or other product candidates; - the failure of the FDA or the EMA to approve ZGN-1061; - our ability to establish an adequate safety margin and profile for ZGN-1061, including risk of serious thromboembolic events; - · announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of other weight loss therapies; - regulatory or legal developments in the United States and other countries; - failure of ZGN-1061, if successfully developed and approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - variations in our quarterly operating results; - changes in our financial guidance or securities analysts' estimates of our financial performance; - changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - · sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders;

+- · additions or departures of key personnel; - · discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.